The project’s closure six months ago forced some injecting drug users to share needles and risk infections such as HIV and Hepatitis C.

 OST helps to decrease illegal drug use, overdose deaths and new HIV infections among people who use drugs, a 2011 study published in the Bulletin of the World Health Organization, has shown.

-Watch this man's amazing transformation after he kicked heroin with the help of opioid substitution therapy:
+[WATCH] This man transformed after he kicked heroin with the help of opioid substitution therapy

 The impact on drug users has been “disturbing”, TB/HIV Care spokesperson Alison Best says.